bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               with given name and parameters.
 The function may still fail start (e.g. if the user is permitted to execute function with the given name, but the function is not defined in the namespace).
-Use *'task_result'* method with the returned *task_uid* to check the status of the taks and load the result upon completion.
+Use *'task_result'* method with the returned *task_uid* to check the status of the tasks and load the result upon completion.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **item**: *dict*
                   the dictionary that contains function name and parameters.
 The structure of